Zishan-7/Peanut-preview-links/README.md

 - Making the fonts work in the preview image - I tried importing the font and using it via css classes and inline styling but it did not work.
 After researching on web and finding some good resources I think it may work by reading the font as a file using fs (in the /api route) and then passing it on to the image preview.
 I think its not working as fonts work in a regular page because in link previews we are not rending the whole app and assests.
 The link preview component is like a isolated components that does not have access to all the dependecies in the app (Tailwind also does not work) So we need to provide everything explicitly.
 - Testing - testing link previews was also a big challenge.
 I solved this via ngrok to expose my port on the internet and test it on whatsapp/tg.

-## You can use these Claim IDs for testing
+## You can use these Claim IDs for testing Claim page (https://peanut-preview-links.vercel.app/claim?id={claimid})

 - 1123
 - 2456
 - 3789
 - 4012
 - 5345

+## For Testing request page - https://peanut-preview-links.vercel.app/request/{name}/{amount} You can use any name and amount here